 I hope these topics have given you inspiration to photograph your farm.
 Once you have your photos, be sure to share them with your friends and family.
 I'd love to see them too.
 You can frame them, share them on Facebook or put them in an album.
 If you'd like to put one on canvas I would love to help you with that.
 Simply send your photo to me and I'll send you a proof of your print.
 Remember, there's never a charge for customization and you can see a proof before you purchase to make sure you'll love your design.

-There's a new design in the store right now, too, to help you celebrate your farm.
-The Personalized Farm Name Sign is perfect for showcasing a photo of your farm and your family name.
+You'll find more inspiration in the Life on the Farm Collection.
+Any design can be customized with your photo and wording.
+The Personalized Farm Name Sign is one example that showcases a photo of your farm and your family name.
 This canvas print also makes an excellent gift for a farmer or farm family.

 Thank you for stopping by today to get inspiration for your farm photos.
 I hope you'll take a little time to grab your camera and capture your amazing farm life.

 - - - - - - -